How To Start Flipping Houses In Texas: The 4 Best Cities In 2024Dec 05, 2023

 Before you start looking at potential properties, run the numbers first.
 This will save you time and give you a realistic approach to real estate flipping.

 If you are using a private money lender, get in touch with them first.
-They can tell you how much home to buy, your estimated down payment, and interest rate, and they can help you plan the financial side of your flip.
+They can tell you how much home to buy, your estimated down payment, and your interest rate, and they can help you plan the financial side of your flip.

 Your options are a traditional home loan that lasts fifteen to thirty years or a short-term hard money loan where the mortgage payments only last six to twenty-four months.
 If you're taking on the loan yourself, you're going to need a good (or excellent) credit score to land a desirable interest rate.